JasminThari/Cinemartist-Networks-and-Interactions/README.md

 (https://nbviewer.org/github/JasminThari/Cinemartist-Networks-and-Interactions/blob/28d26fe5e4ad88f500e9bb1d0b8b64c099a6e48d/ExplainerNotebookCinemArtist.ipynb)

 We hope you find our work informative and insightful.
 Please feel free to reach out if you have any questions or require further information.
-Your interest and engagement with our project are greatly appreciated.